-In many cases you should explore criminal justice degrees; many offer concentrations in crime scene technology or investigation or a related major.
-Expect to cover curriculum including general criminal justice topics to microbiology, genetics, chemistry, evidence collection and legal ethics, among a variety of others.
-Professionals work in law enforcement, private investigation, forensics labs, in business and government.
+In many cases, college criminal justice programs offer concentrations in crime scene technology and investigation, which supply broad education within a single academic major.
+Students enrolled in CSI programs expect to cover general criminal justice topics, with specialized curricular options in areas like microbiology, genetics, chemistry, evidence collection and legal ethics.
+Professionals work in law enforcement, private investigation, forensics labs, for private sector companies and government agencies.

-One specialization in the area of crime scene investigation is marine diving.
-Students pursuing Associates in Science Marine Diver Technician degree through Santa Barbara City College may choose to specialize in Underwater Crime Scene Investigation.
-Marine Diving technicians pursuing this specialty are required to complete rigorous courses in diving theory, photography, underwater welding, advanced rescue, types of diving and gear, and dozens of other topics.
-Scholarships available for the MDT programs include:
+One specialization required for some crime scene investigations is marine diving.
+Students pursuing Associate’s Degrees in the Marine Diver Technology Department at Santa Barbara City College (SBCC) may choose to specialize in Underwater Crime Scene Investigation.
+Marine Diving Technicians complete rigorous coursework in diving theory, photography, underwater welding, advanced rescue, and gear.
+Dozens of scholarships are offered in support of MDT programs.

-Sam Houston State University in Texas provides a well-rounded program in Criminal Justice with a concentration in Forensic Science.
-Students pursuing the Bachelor of Science in this career track will be preparing themselves for the very competitive, but exciting field of crime scene investigation.
-Course work consists of general criminal justice topics with the addition of statistics, microbiology, chemistry, and genetics, just to name a few.
-The college offers many scholarships designed for general CJ majors, including:
+Sam Houston State University, in Texas, provides a well-rounded Criminal Justice program, with concentration in Forensic Science.
+Students pursuing Bachelor of Science Degrees at Sam Houston are preparing for diverse employment roles in the field of crime scene investigation.
+Course work includes general criminal justice instruction, and additional curricula covering statistics, microbiology, chemistry, and genetics.
+The college offers scholarships designed for CJ majors, including these recent awards:

 - Alpha Phi Sigma Scholarship rewards outstanding criminal justice majors.

 - James Boswell Memorial Scholarships are given to students based on academic merit and financial need.